The Female Deputy - Why individual success stories cannot absolve structural inequality.

 As usual, in the media, the suspicion quickly arose that women simply don’t want to be in leadership roles badly enough.

-For me, that reading falls short.
+For me, this reading falls short.

 Michelle Obama, former U.S. First Lady, may have had it right.
 In 2018 she said that the idea that women could simply “do more” and thus overcome career barriers is an illusion.
 She emphasized that women often cannot “have it all at the same time,” and that structural hurdles cannot be overcome by sheer force of will alone.